ethereumgeek/worldgame/README.md

 ## How To Set It Up To Run Locally (with Virtual Box)
 Download virtual box here: https://github.com/ethereumgeek/worldgame/blob/master/WorldGameVirtualBox.ova

-Password to unlock the virtual box is "password".
-This is also the password for metamask.
+Login to account "justin" using password "password".
+The password for metamask is also "password".

 In order to run the UX locally type
 ```